J4CK3T/J4CK3T/README.md

 - 👀 I’m interested in developing myself and learning new tehnologies
 - 🌱 I’m currently learning python, web development & Cybersec
 - 💞️ I’m looking to collaborate on anything tbh
-- 📫 How to reach me : email adress
+- 📫 How to reach me : rogoz.george.ciprian@gmail.com